lizard-bio/cookiecutter-analytical-project/README.md

 # Cookiecutter Analytical Project

-_A logical, reasonably standardized, but flexible project structure for doing and sharing an analytical project._
+_A logical, reasonably standardized, but flexible project structure for working on and sharing an analytical project._

 _(inspired by https://drivendata.github.io/cookiecutter-data-science/)_